ashvinmotye/website/src/blog/gatsby-optional-field-error.md

 I will be needing to query these fields to make up the markdown pages.
 All the fields are required, except the `author` field.
 ```
 markdownRemark
   html
   frontmatter
     date
     slug
     title
     author (optional)
 ```

 ## Folder structure
 These are the folders and files that will be used in this article.
 All the markdown files in `src/markdown-pages` will be generated from the `templates/markdown-page.js`.
-This template is called in the `createPages` API in `gatsby-node.js`.
+This template is called in the `createPage` API in `gatsby-node.js`.
 ```
 root
   gatsby-node.js
   src
     markdown-pages
       post-1.md
       post-2.md
     templates
       markdown-page.js

 ```
 ## Pages content